Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 Heavy metal contamination.
 Lead, cadmium, and arsenic don't care that you got a good deal per scoop.

-In 2025, independent testing found several popular powders (including brands commonly sold at big-box retailers like Costco) with lead levels above California’s Prop 65 “safe-harbor” limit.
-Others tested extremely clean — including one mass gainer with lead not detected at all.
+In 2025 and into 2026, independent testing found several popular powders (including brands commonly sold at big-box retailers like Costco) with lead levels above California's Prop 65 "safe-harbor" limit.
+Others tested extremely clean โ including one mass gainer with lead not detected at all.

 Important: Costco inventory changes by region and over time.
 This article focuses on brands that have independent heavy metal testing and are commonly sold at warehouse clubs or online.
 Always double-check the exact product and flavor you're buying against up-to-date test data.